carbonplan/research/articles/protocol-review-survey/index.md

         '15',
       ],
       [
-        "Maybe.
-There are gaps that it might be useful to fill, but it's not clear that addressing them is a top priority.", '8',
+        'Maybe.
+There are gaps that it might be useful to fill, but it’s not clear that addressing them is a top priority.', '8',
       ],
       [